 Career Counseling - Available on a one-on-one basis and provides counseling to discuss present work status, address specific career alternatives as well as career assessment, resume service, interviewing skills practice and job search strategies.

-Career Workshops - A variety of career workshops are available that include career assessment, career exploring and planning, Mid-Life Career Change, Resume and Cover Letters, Interviewing Skills, Networking and Career Self-Reliance.
+Career Workshops - A variety of career workshops are available that include career assessment, career exploring and planning, mid-life career change, resume and interviewing skills, networking and career self-reliance.